 Massimo Laveglia, owner and operator of L’industrie Pizzeria, one of my absolute favorite pizzerias, put me onto Molini del Ponte’s semola rimacinata.
 He told me that the flour works well for bread doughs, even if it’s the only flour in the dough, though it may prove somewhat difficult to handle.
 I’ve had great success with the flour for pasta.

 King Arthur Flour uses hard winter wheat for its all-purpose flour (known commercially as Sir Galahad), and they use hard spring wheat for their bread and high-gluten flours (known commercially as Special Patent and Sir Lancelot, respectively).
-Central Milling’s Artisan Bakers Craft Plus and Bee-Hive (this is what Whole Foods uses for their house brand AP flour, which is relatively low gluten) are both made from hard red winter wheat.
+Central Milling’s Artisan Bakers Craft Plus and Bee-Hive are both made from hard red winter wheat, and the latter is what Whole Foods uses for their house brand AP flour, which is relatively low gluten and inappropriate for pizza dough.

-My recipe is designed with King Arthur’s AP flour in mind, though it’s been tested with many other flours.
-King Arthur flours are all “unbleached,” which is to say they’re bleached through aging, but not with benzoyl peroxide, chlorine, or another chemical bleaching agent, as you would see with bleached flours (chlorine is typically not used for high-protein flours).
+My recipe is designed with King Arthur’s All-Purpose flour in mind, though it’s been tested with many other flours.
+King Arthur flours are all “unbleached,” which is to say they’re bleached through aging, but not with benzoyl peroxide, chlorine, or another chemical bleaching agent, as you would see with bleached flours (chlorine-based bleach is typically not used for high-protein flours).

-King Arthur All-Purpose is at around 11.7% protein versus King Arthur Bread Flour’s 12.7%.
+King Arthur All-Purpose is at around 11.7% protein versus King Arthur Bread Flour’s 12.7%, and it’s a relatively strong flour, similar to bread flours you’d find from other brands.
+King Arthur All-Purpose flour is significantly stronger than standard supermarket all-purpose flour.
 I find that King Arthur All-Purpose provides just enough chew for New York pizza without being too chewy, which is how I would characterize King Arthur Bread Flour, and there’s more than enough gluten-forming protein in King Arthur All-Purpose Flour to stretch thin New York-style pizzas.

 I’ve also tested the recipe with Artisan Bakers Craft Plus, and it will work, but I’ve found it’s slightly weaker than King Arthur All-Purpose, and it degrades much more rapidly than King Arthur All-Purpose even after the three days of fermentation for this pizza recipe.
 I wouldn’t use any weaker flours than that, and you should note that King Arthur All-Purpose Flour is significantly stronger than typical all-purpose flour, and so most all-purpose flour will not serve as a substitute for King Arthur.